shayanalibhatti/Finger-Movement-Classification-via-Machine-Learning-using-EMG-Armband-for-3D-Printed-Robotic-Hand/README.md

-# Finger Movement Classification via Machine Learning using EMG Armband for 3D Printed Robotic Hand
+# Finger Movement Classification via Neural Network using Myo EMG Armband for 3D Printed Robotic Hand

 ### Introduction
 This repository shows a simple and quick method of classifying EMG data coming from Myo Armband using neural networks.
 The classified finger movement is then sent to a 3-d printed robotic hand that I designed via bluetooth and the robotic hand imitates the finger movement.